What is work stress? Recognising the early warning signs and tips to help you ensure a mentally healthy workplace.

 In addition, work is so important for most people because of the amount of time they spend there and it is such a big part of who they are and how it enables them to live, learn and grow.
 Work itself therefore has a potential impact on people’s mental health – the way it is organised, how people are managed and how well the work environment functions.
 Generally, healthy work has a positive impact on people’s mental health and wellbeing.
 The mental health of people engaged in work is up to four times better than people experiencing ongoing unemployment.

-How common is mental illness?
+How common are mental health disorders?

 It is estimated that, at any time in Australia, 1 in 5 working age people will be suffering from a diagnosable mental health disorder.
 A further similar proportion of the population will be suffering from various mental health issues (such as worry, fatigue, sleep problems) which although not meeting criteria for a diagnosed condition will be affecting their ability at work.